gtannous16/ReactMatch/README.md

 ## How the game works
-* User clicks on an image to begin the game
+* User tests their memory by clicking on an image to begin the game
 * User must not click on the same image more than once or game will restart
 * As user continues to click on different images their score will go up
 * User's high score will be displayed